Best German mulled wine or “Glühwein” recipe for cold winter nights

 No winter is complete at our house without a batch or two of hot mulled wine but buying a premixed bottle just wasn’t going to give me the depth of flavor and spices I remember.
 Meaning I had to come up with my own Glühwein recipe so I could drink up yummy spiced hot mulled wine whenever I wanted.
 I hope you enjoy it as much as we do.

-Members of our Subscriber Club can download the best German mulled wine recipe here.
+Premium Subscriber Club members can read our Best German mulled wine recipe for free.

 As an affiliate for Get Your Guide, Amazon.com, iVisa, Global Rescue, Think Tank, 5.11, Kuhl, Adorama, and others, we earn a small commission at no extra cost to you should you choose to purchase through the links in our posts.
 It is essential to mention that we only endorse products we believe in and personally use.
 Your support for HI Travel Tales through these purchases allows us to maintain a sustainable platform for creating valuable and relevant content for you.